|HOME||NEW PHYSICAL THEORY||DOWNLOAD|

 We have now examined the major ideas on which Modern Western Science is based, and touched briefly on some at the leading edge of research; yet at no stage has mathematics been important to our discussion.
 Other than a few simple equations known to all high-school students, plain language and a few specialized terms have sufficed.
 This is in marked contrast to the orthodox assertion that an understanding of science requires an understanding of advanced mathematics, something that will undoubtedly puzzle the thoughtful Reader.
 A brief explanation is warranted.

-The simple fact is that mathematics are not necessary to understanding, only to application.
+The simple fact is that mathematics is not necessary to understanding, only to application.
 Those wanting proof of this are well served by Richard Feynman's QED: the strange theory of light and matter.
 This slim volume explains QM in terms easily comprehensible by laymen, and begins with the explanation that the complex maths taught in university courses are only needed by those preparing for active work in the field, whereas explanation does not require it.
 The remainder of the book proves this, and most successfully.

 The importance of this point requires emphasis.
 In the hagiology of MWS, Newton and Einstein are undoubtedly the most famous.
 Newton spent much of his life in academia, but the greatest portion of his writing was on religious topics.
 He also sat in parliament, and was Warden and Master of the Royal Mint.
 In other words, science and mathematics were just a part of his life, not the whole.
 Einstein was working as a patent clerk in a Bern patent office at the time his first and most insightful papers were published, and these relied more on lucid argument than on mathematics.
 This should be compared with modern scientific education, in which specialization is essential even before undergraduate studies, and becomes ever narrower through post-graduate and doctoral work, with mathematics becoming ever more essential until, in Physics especially, it soon becomes the whole of it, just as science becomes the whole life of its practitioners.
 Anything less can only lead to mediocrity in today's highly competitive world.